After the Diagnosis: Who to Tell and What to Say

 After the Diagnosis and More in Different Dream Parenting

-If you like what you read in this article, you might also like my book Different Dream Parenting: A Practical Guide to Parenting a Child with Special Needs.
+If you’d like more detail about this topic and others like it, you might also like my book Different Dream Parenting: A Practical Guide to Parenting a Child with Special Needs.
 It contains 24 chapters of practical advice and resources on a variety of topics, from preparing for a hospital stay to passing along your faith and much, much more.
-(You can look at the table of contents on Different Dream Parenting’s Amazon page) or download the first chapter by clicking the “Buy the Book” tab above.
+(You can look at the table of contents by using the Amazon “look inside” feature.)

 How Did You Break the News?